nnthienphuc/nnthienphuc/README.md

 <div class="personal">
 <h1>Hi guys, I'm Nguyen Ngoc Thien Phuc, a Back-end Developer</h1>
-<p>As a junior at the <a href="https://portal.ptit.edu.vn">Post and Telecommunication Institute of Technology (PTIT)</a> pursuing a major in Information Technology specializing in Software Development, I am eager to leverage my skills and knowledge to contribute to a dynamic organization in a part-time or internship capacity.
+<p>As a senior at the <a href="https://portal.ptit.edu.vn">Post and Telecommunication Institute of Technology (PTIT)</a> pursuing a major in Information Technology specializing in Software Development, I am eager to leverage my skills and knowledge to contribute to a dynamic organization in a part-time or internship capacity.
 <br>
 With a strong passion for technology and its applications, I have cultivated a solid foundation in software development and programming languages.
 Through my coursework and practical projects, I gained hands-on experience designing and implementing innovative solutions, utilizing industry-standard tools and frameworks.
 <br>